 Bad Münster am Stein-Ebernburg: Although we’ve been following the course of the river all along, we haven’t yet had the chance to get near it.
 Experience the Nahe up close by stopping for a stroll in the cute and compact spa town’s Kurpark, perched at the foot of a soaring red cliff.
 Take a pause by the inhalation wall, where the briney air is said to do wonders for ailing lungs.

 Bad Kreuznach: You’ll want to budget a good couple of hours for this charmer of a town, which offers plenty of paved pathways alongside the Nahe, as well as pedestrian bridges crossing over it.
-In non-COVID-19 times, a soak in the crucenia thermal baths or a few blissful hours in the textile-free Bäderhaus spa is the way to go.
+A soak in the crucenia thermal baths or a few blissful hours in the textile-free Bäderhaus spa is the way to go.
 As is, you can still enjoy the sight of the “Brückenhäuser,” timbered houses built directly atop the Alte Nahebrücke stone bridge, built in the year 1300.